-24 Indec, Total cost review of regular bus services operated by Sydney Buses, Report to IPART, October 2009.
+&lt;sup>29 Indec, Total cost review of regular bus services operated by Sydney Buses, Report to IPART, October 2009.

-Box 5.1 Sources of additional efficient costs in the four largest regions
+Box 5.1 Sources of additional efficient costs in the 4 largest regions

-Operating conditions in the four largest contract regions are characterised by high levels of traffic congestion, a high passenger density and a winding geographical topography that the efficient benchmark operator is not subject to.
-In addition, the current service contracts for these four regions require the operator to undertake additional activities that benefit passengers in these regions.
+Operating conditions in the 4 largest contract regions are characterised by high levels of traffic congestion, a high passenger density and a winding geographical topography that the efficient benchmark operator is not subject to.
+In addition, the current service contracts for these 4 regions require the operator to undertake additional activities that benefit passengers in these regions.
 Indec found that these characteristics result in additional efficient hourly, kilometre and overhead costs in these regions.